Chinese Food - Eating with relish

 A traditional welcome for a guest is a lavish banquet of ten or more dishes.
 The banquet often starts with a drink of tea with the host sitting at the head of the table with the chief guests on either side.
 The eldest guests are seated first.
 Sometimes the host will start by serving the guests, you should wait for the host to give the signal to start eating.
 It is rude to arrive late, if applauded on entry it is customary to applaud back in response.
 Traditionally the first food will be cold starters: vegetables; eggs and pickled meats.
 The following main course is a large selection of dishes.
 People help themselves from central serving dishes and eat with chopsticks.
 Chopsticks have served as a natural extensions of the fingers since the Zhou dynasty (3,000 years ago).
 They used to be made of wood but now are more common in plastic, some people when eating out carry their own chopsticks with them.
 The food is finely chopped and shredded so it can be picked up with them.
 However rice is eaten by bringing the bowl to the mouth and then shoveling it with the chopsticks.

 A lot of food may be left over at the end of the meal, as an empty dish suggests the host has not provided enough food and the guest remains hungry.
 Most dishes include both meat and vegetables, some have only vegetables and there are usually some fish dishes.
 The flavors are designed to complement and harmonize so there are some spicy, some sour and some sweet.
 Large amounts of boiled rice are served later on in the meal after the flavors of the main dishes have been savored and the meal becomes more a means of filling the stomach.
+Rice never forms a complete meal by itself.
 An informal meal will have rice served at the same time as the main dishes but the food ordered should bear in mind sharing rather than choosing for personal favorites.
 In northern China, a thin soup is served at the end of the meal to help calm the stomach.
 There are very many fine, thin, clear soups to choose from.
 China has only a few traditional desserts but a great range of fruit is available instead.
 Finally, warmed towels are often provided to wipe the hands and face.

 Traditionally people eat noisily and take care to serve their neighbors making sure the best bits are shared around equitably.
 It is impolite to refuse an offered dish, it should at least be tasted.
 Alcohol at formal meals is normally drunk as a series of toasts.
 Originally ceramic bowls rather than glasses were used for drinks.
 A call of ‘Gānbēi 干杯’ meaning literally ‘empty glass’ is called when a toast is to be drunk.
 Green Tea is often drunk during the meal and it is expected that you serve tea for your neighbors.
 The spout of the teapot should not be left pointing directly at anybody.
 To indicate thanks it is traditional to tap fingers on the table, this goes back to a story of the Emperor Qianlong who when he visited restaurants in disguise, his attendants when served by the Emperor who should have kowtowed in thanks used the finger tapping gesture instead.
 At the end of the meal the host may stand at the door personally wishing each guest farewell 'zai jian'.

 Steamed meat or vegetables wrapped in dough - Jiaozis ➚ 饺子 - are popular in the north.
 Similarly there are meat filled steamed bread snacks - Baozi ➚ 包子.
 Breakfast in the north is traditionally rice porridge with pickled vegetables.
-Some dishes use chilli peppers to help keep out the winter cold.
+Some dishes include chilli peppers to help keep out the winter cold.
 The range of food available is rather less than in the south.
 The port city of Tianjin with its long history shows the influence of Russian and Japanese cuisine.
 Dishes include: ‘Drunken Empress Chicken’ - inspired by Yang Guifei with lashings of Shaoxing spirit.
 ‘Phoenix Tail Prawns’ where the tail is battered and deep fried.
 ‘Lamb in Sweet Bean Sauce’ the classic sweet and sour sauced dish.
 ‘Hot Candied Apples’ - a simple dessert and ‘Mandarin fish’ a fish and wine dish wrapped up in pig's intestine.

 Shandong (Lu cuisine) has a very ancient tradition of cooking and by many is regarded as the oldest and best.
 ‘Sweet and Sour Carp’ is a famous dish traditionally made with local Yellow River carp.
-‘Bird's Nest Soup’ made of bird saliva is a prized delicacy.
+‘Bird's Nest Soup’ made of swallow saliva is a prized delicacy.
 ‘Scallion Lamb’ is another well known dish.

 For centuries the rivers and mild climate of Central China have made it the land of fish and rice.
 Shanghai's cuisine comes from many sources and is famous for fish dishes such as ‘Hairy Crab’.
 It is noted for good vegetarian (Buddhist) restaurants.
 Generally the cuisine is a bit sweeter than other areas and a bit heavier as more oil is used.
 Hunan dishes can be hot, even hotter than Sichuan.
 Famous dishes include ‘Farmer Style Pork’ and ‘Fish Head with Chopped Chilli’, Nanjing as an Imperial capital has many dishes including ‘Beggar's Chicken’ (a whole chicken stuffed with herbs and vegetables and wrapped in clay and cooked).
 The story of the dish is that originated when a chicken stolen from the Emperor that was buried to conceal it.
 Other dishes include: ‘Lion's Heads’ - Pork meatballs braised with vegetables (Jiangsu); ‘Tofu casserole’ - Bean curd with sea cucumbers, mushrooms, bamboo shoots; ‘Squirrel Fish’ - A deep fried battered bream served with sweet and sour sauce; ‘Three layer Shreds’ - Shredded ham; chicken; pork with bamboo shoots and black mushrooms; ‘Eight Treasure Buddha’ - Vegetarian dish with many ingredients; ‘Sweet and Sour Spare Ribs’ - Pork rib meat in bite sized chunks